BrianYang2013/JHU_AI_Journey/00 - EN.625.250 Multivariable and Complex Analysis/README.md

 I will be delighted to receive suggestions and feedback to improve them and eventually benefit others.
 So if you have any suggestions, please do let me know.
 Thanks.

-# Thought for the week
-* “Obvious is the most dangerous word in mathematics.”  —  Eric Temple Bell
-* “The advancement and perfection of mathematics are intimately connected with the prosperity of the State.”  — Napoleon
-* “Besides language and music, mathematics is one of the primary manifestations of the free creative power of the human mind.” — Hermann Weyl

-# Notes
-It is good to practice LaTex, but it is time-consuming.
-From chapter 8, I will focus on understanding and exercise.
-I may turn them into LaTex if I have time.
-Update: GoodNotes5 is a better option, save my time.

-2021-06-05 W1 Reflect:
-* Professor: calculator calculates, human think.
-I plan to use tools instead of pen and paper after Chapter 8 or 9.
-It worth carefully think about the education philosophy difference and max out the benefit.
-* Put the limited time on the most valuable things. => Reduce exercise, more reading, and coding.
-* Scalable: Share Note (mindmap + caution + important theorem + application?)
-* I should practice how to turn math into code.
-Explore [scipy.linalg turtorial](https://github.com/BrianYang2013/JHU_AI_Journey/blob/main/50%20-%20Coding/EN%20625.250%20-%20Linear%20Algeba.ipynb)

-2021-06-12 W2 Reflect:
-* Chapter 7, Problem set 7.7, Problem 20: Linear Algebra focus on a GROUP of equations, but not a particular equation.
-* Chapter 7: solution (basis) lives in the null space.
-The number of basis means dimention of the null space.
-* Chapter 7: KCL: just simply think from the loop perspective.
-Identify the current direction.
-* Maybe I should allow a few empty box in the github contribution.
-Busy day with full of meetings happens.
-I should not bother by those little green boxes.
-If you really want a full year green, write a program and submit empty content every day.

-2021-06-19 W3 Reflect:
-* I made quit a few mistakes in Quiz 1, although I still left one hours there.
-So I try to review my Quiz 2 as much as possible, but it is really hard to focus such a long time after a long day.
-Anyway, I have reviewed the result for couple of times and do my best.
-A few questions are really tricky.
-* Shopping tomorrow, and out of town Satuday for camping.
-Father's day!

 # Typo and error in textbook
 * Chapter 7
   * 7-2: 11, 15, 29